larsks/mmcontainers/README.md

-# mmkubernetes: an rsyslog filter for gathering container metadata
+# mmcontainers: an rsyslog filter for gathering container metadata

 This is a message modification plugin for [rsyslog][] that annotates log messages from containers with metadata obtained from both